nabulator/nabulator.github.io/src/minipad.md

 only 3/8" or ~10mm while my center panel rests on top of the base and protrudes 3/4" outwards.
 Using some plywood and some cheap craft foam did the trick to make give me arbitrary spacing adjustment.
 [Dominick][5] takes a similar approach but uses plastic spacers which are laboriously hand-cut.
-Prompts to him for that.
+Props to him for that.

 I wanted adjustable sensor heights because it means I can pretend I am playing on DDR 3rd Mix cabinet or SMX cabs.
 Having played on both, I can say I like the feeling of both!
-As a relevant side note, I would like to mention that Zetoroux likes the panels to be 3 credit cards lower than the center, which replicates the kind of feeling you'd get on a DDR X2 cabinet [[video]][8].
+As a relevant side note, I would like to mention that Zetorux likes the panels to be 3 credit cards lower than the center, which replicates the kind of feeling you'd get on a DDR X2 cabinet [[video]][8].
 Flush or raised panels are also possible.